slab/quill/docs/editor/configuration.md

 - Default: `null`

-- Object containing CSS rules to add to Quill editor.
+- Object containing CSS rules to add to the Quill editor.

 - **Example**